qqquan/carnd_t1_p5_vehicle_tracking/README.md

 The incoming cars are not filtered out, because it is useful surrounding information.
 Further work can be done to add a switch to turn off incoming traffic detection based on region-of interest, lane-detection, moving direction of bounding boxes, etc.

 ####3.
 Bounding box filtering and Object Tracking
-The output video shows the current filter still misses at some cases.
+The output video shows the current filter is still not smooth and misses at some nesting cases.
 Further work is needed to have a full-fledged Car class to track and filter each car's position, speed, distance, etc.

 ####4.
 Classifiers and Dataset
 This work uses LinearSVC for its speediness in prototyping and near 99% accuracy with the Udacity dataset.
 There are many other good classifier to evaluate such as RBF SVM.
-Deep Learning methods are another huge resource for more challenging driving situations.
+Deep Learning methods are another excellent resource for more challenging driving situations and greater training dataset.
 Because of the well-encapsulated code, new classifiers or models and be swapped and tested at `Classifier.py`.